Hawaii

 The State’s Medicaid managed care and fee-for-service programs shall not deny coverage for any service provided through telehealth that would be covered if the service were provided through in-person consultation between a patient and a health care provider.

-Reimbursement for services provided through telehealth via an interactive telecommunications system shall be equivalent to reimbursement for the same services provided via in-person contact between a health care provider and a patient; provided that reimbursement for two-way, real-time audio-only communication technology for purposes of diagnosis, evaluation, or treatment of a mental health disorder to a patient in the patient’s home shall be equivalent to eighty per cent of the reimbursement for the same services provided via in-person contact between a health care provider and a patient.
-To be reimbursed for telehealth via an interactive telecommunications system using two-way, real-time audio-only communication technology in accordance with this subsection, the health care provider shall first conduct an in-person visit or a telehealth visit that is not audio only, within six months prior to the initial audio-only visit, or within twelve months prior to any subsequent audio-only visit.
-The telehealth visit required prior to the initial or subsequent audio-only visit in this subsection shall not be provided using audio-only communication.
+(Repeal and reenactment on December 31, 2025) Reimbursement for services provided through telehealth via an interactive telecommunications system shall be equivalent to reimbursement for the same services provided via in-person contact between a health care provider and a patient; provided that reimbursement for the diagnosis, evaluation, or treatment of a mental health disorder delivered through an interactive telecommunications system using two-way, real-time audio-only communication technology shall meet the requirements of title 42 Code of Federal Regulations section 410.78.
 Nothing in this section shall require a health care provider to be physically present with the patient at an originating site unless a health care provider at the distant site deems it necessary.

 SOURCE: HI Revised Statutes § 346-59.1 (a & b).
 Amended by HB 907 HD2 SD 2 (Repeal date of December 31, 2025).
 (Accessed Jun.
-2023).
+2024).

 Interactive audio and video telecommunication systems must be used.
 Interactive telecommunications systems must be multi-media communications that, at a minimum, include audio and video equipment, permitting real-time consultation among the patient, consulting practitioner, and referring practitioner.
 Telephones, facsimile machines, and electronic mail systems do not meet the requirements of interactive telecommunications system.
 As a condition of payment the patient must be present and participating in the telehealth visit.

 SOURCE: Code of HI Rules 17-1737-51.1(c).
 (Accessed Jun.
-2023).
+2024).
 (NOTE: Recent legislation not yet reflected in Rules)

 ELIGIBLE SERVICES/SPECIALTIES